 1.4 Have there been any major business crime cases in your jurisdiction in the past year?

-The most remarkable business crime case in Austria in recent years was the so-called “BUWOG scandal”.
+One of the most remarkable business crime cases in Austria in recent years was the so-called “BUWOG scandal”.
 After three years of trial, in December 2020, a former Austrian Minister of Finance – as one of several defendants – was sentenced to eight years in prison (appeal pending).
 The subject of the proceedings was, among other things, the accusation of corruption in connection with payments of millions of euros related to the privatisation of federal housing.

 2 Organisation of the Courts

 2.1 How are the criminal courts in your jurisdiction structured?
 Are there specialised criminal courts for particular crimes?